rebma-io/hausrack/docs/updates/posts/a-bus-is-a-bus-of-course-of-course.md

 signals.
 I also put all the signals on the silkscreen.

 All mechanicals are in alignment with Eurocard and VMEbus standards.

+You can find the [KiCad files in GitHub](https://github.com/rebma-io/hausrack/tree/main/hardware/pcb/backplane).